 WHERE IS SAPPHIRE MINED?

-Where does Sapphire come from?
-The connoisseurs choice of stone originates in Kashmir, an area to the north of India where it meets Pakistan and China.
+The connoisseur's choice of stone originates in Kashmir, an area to the north of India where it meets Pakistan and China.
 Known simply as Kashmir Sapphire, these rare jewels combine their soft velvety appearance with a rich vibrant blue hue that has been compared to that of the cornflower.
-In the same part of the world, India Vietnam, Thailand, Cambodia, Myanmar and Sri Lanka also harbor very fine quality Sapphires beneath their soils.
+In the same part of the world, India, Vietnam, Thailand, Cambodia, Myanmar and Sri Lanka also harbour very fine quality Sapphires beneath their soils.
 High quality Sapphires from Sri Lanka still use the prefix Ceylon, which was the name of this gem rich island prior to 1972.
-Further afield, we source beautifully clear Nigerian Sapphire which boasts delicate green undertones, a beautiful array of Sapphire stones from the Songea region of Tanzania, including green, yellow, orange and rainbow varieties, and also Madagascan Sapphire and Australian Sapphire, which we talk more about below.
+Ceylon Sapphires command incredibly high prices per carat, particularly when they have not been heat treated.

 VARIETIES OF SAPPHIRE